-At their conference in March 2014, RAFTS announced the publication of their Stocking Policy Technical Paper and Policy Statement on Stocking Atlantic Salmon - http://www.rafts.org.uk/rafts-stocking-policy-and-technical-paper-now-available/
+At their conference in March 2014, RAFTS announced the publication of their Stocking Policy Technical Paper and Policy Statement on Stocking Atlantic Salmon.

 While a non-statutory publication, it is regarded as guidance for RAFTS members and other fishery management bodies in Scotland.